Flat Roof Replacement vs. Repair: When to Repair and When to Replace Your Flat Roof

 Your flat roof is starting to show its age.
 Maybe it’s even been damaged by a storm or impact.
 But is it really time for a full flat roof replacement?
 If you have a damaged or aging flat roof, you may be wondering if you can get by with just a few repairs, instead.

-For over 30 years, Capitol Improvements has been helping homeowners and business owners make tough decisions when it comes to their flat roofs.
+For over 30 years, as a flat roofing company near Washington D.C., Capitol Improvements has been helping homeowners and business owners make tough decisions when it comes to their flat roofs.
 In this article, we’ll discuss your options for flat roof replacement and repair, as well as a few alternatives.